-Decorating with plants and flowers is a great way to beautify your home, but some of your favorite foliage can be toxic to your feline friend.
+Decorating with plants and flowers is a great way to beautify your home and yard, but some of your favorite foliage can be toxic to your feline friend.
 Before adding new greenery to your home or garden, read up on poisonous plants to cats so that you can keep your kitty safe.

 Plants That Are Poisonous to Cats